TITLE:

 1.0 Purpose

-Jefferson Lab has established this comprehensive Respiratory Protection Program to ensure individuals, exposed to workplace air contaminants, are provided adequate respiratory protection.
-Using less harmful materials is the preferred methods for mitigating this type of hazard; however, when respirator protection is necessary the responsibilities and procedures included within this program are followed.
+Jefferson Lab has established this comprehensive Respiratory Protection Program to ensure individuals having potential to be exposed to workplace air contaminants are provided adequate respiratory protection.
+Using less harmful materials is the preferred method for mitigating this type of hazard; however, when respiratory protection is necessary the responsibilities and procedures included within this program are followed.

 This program satisfies applicable federal, state, and local requirements as outlined in ES&H Manual Chapter 2410 Appendix T1 Hazard Issues List.